ascarter/ascarter.github.io/_posts/2011-08-03-cascadia-ruby-conference-2011.markdown

 </div>

-**Updated**: Added Confident Code and The Unix Chainsaw video links.
+**Updated 08.04.2011 21:15**: Added Confident Code and The Unix Chainsaw video links.
+**Updated 08.04.2011 22:25**: Confident Code is not based on the Exceptional Ruby book.

 [cascadia]: http://cascadiarubyconf.com/
 [confreaks]: http://confreaks.net/